-After a brief waiting time, your SWF will export.
+After a brief wait, your SWF will export.
 That's it!

 In addition to publishing a SWF, you can publish your game directly to our Arcade to share it with the community and receive useful feedback.

-This will generate the SWF behind the scenes and automatically upload it to our site.
-If you've already published this game in the past, it will update the existing entry by default.
+This will generate the SWF and automatically upload it to our site.
+If you've already published this game in the past, it will update the existing entry.

-Every Flash game published with Stencyl has a choice between a badge on the preloader or a pre-game splash screen.
+Every Flash game published with Stencyl displays a small badge in the loading screen.

-If you'd like to remove this branding, purchase a Stencyl Pro license, which includes other benefits besides splash screen removal.
+If you'd like to remove this branding (because a sponsor requires it, for example), purchase a license, which includes many other benefits besides splash screen removal.

 If your game is popular, people will snatch it and upload it to other sites, causing you to give others ad revenue off your game without your permission.